DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 74. W3SCHOOLS ASSIGNMENT

 This assignment was a practical exercise to reinforce the importance of using online resources.
 The student was tasked with using `w3schools.com` to learn and implement new concepts in both HTML and CSS.
 The student successfully completed the assignment, demonstrating an understanding of how to find and apply new coding knowledge.

+#### 75. CSS UPGRADE ASSIGNMENT - STEP 0

+This assignment involves the student setting up the file structure for a CSS upgrade.
+The student created a `CSS` folder within the "one-page-website" directory and a new CSS file named `one-page-website.css`.
+This step reinforces the best practice of separating styling from content.